pletzer/rosesnip/README.md

 ## How to use rosesnip

-Running rosesnip involves three steps: (1) prepare the rose configureation files for parallel execution, (2) generate the cylc suit.rc file and (3) run the suite.
+Running rosesnip involves three steps:
+ 1. prepare the rose configureation files for parallel execution
+ 2. generate the cylc suit.rc file
+ 3. run the suite

 ### Prepare the rose configuration files